cscharf-hub/wavecatcher-analysis/README.md

 On WSL, you might prefer to save the analysis in your Windows home folder to make it more easily accessible: ```cd /mnt/c/Users/<your_user_name>/```

 ## Doing a custom setup
-To get started, open a Linux shell and download repository:
+To get started, open a Linux shell and download the repository:
 ```
 git clone https://github.com/cscharf-hub/wavecatcher-analysis
 ```